1986

 is really on the organisational front, because we haven't got a manager and

 I provide all those functions."
-(Interesting here is that many years later -
+(Remarkable is that many years later - when Alan

-when Alan sold parts of his large DM-Collection - Alan was the one who turned
+sold parts of his large DM-collection - Alan turned out to a

-out as being the "list-maker" and organizer, the one who kept a record of
+the "list-maker" as well, as someone who kept a record of everything.)

 keeping the band together and all that sort of thing, which I think is